Popular Christmas Cheer breakfast back on and will be ‘best’ in Ottawa’s history: Lisa MacLeod

 Published Sunday, October 27, 2019 5:51PM EDT

-CTV News has learned the Christmas Cheer breakfast has a new venue but the event will require community support to move ahead.
+After securing a new venue over the weekend, CTV News has learned the Christmas Cheer breakfast has secured a sponsorship to cover the cost of hosting the event.

 The popular breakfast was abruptly cancelled late last week for the first time in 68 years, after organizers announced they could not secure a venue.